uhrzel/Muslim-Affairs-Information-System/README.md

 ## Objectives

-• To be able to develop a system that has an effective method of delivering information, news reports, and current events to the Muslim Community;
+-   To be able to develop a system that has an effective method of delivering information, news reports, and current events to the Muslim Community.
-• to develop a system that can easily find records, ensuring accurate, complete, accessible, and usable;
+-   To develop a system that can easily find records, ensuring accurate, complete, accessible, and usable.
-• to be able to develop a system that enhances receiving accurate information, reports, and efficiency, the system automatically records all information and reports that have been submitted;
+-   To be able to develop a system that enhances receiving accurate information, reports, and efficiency, the system automatically records all information and reports that have been submitted.
-• to be able to develop a system of that messenger bot that can send/reply to messages where the Muslim community can interact and report any problems/cases that need help or assistance immediately;
+-   To be able to develop a system of that messenger bot that can send/reply to messages where the Muslim community can interact and report any problems/cases that need help or assistance immediately.
-• to be able to develop a system that will automatically generate information, and statistical reports of the settled/unsettled cases for evaluation and make it easy for the moderator to analyze data and make informed decisions.
+-   To be able to develop a system that will automatically generate information, and statistical reports of the settled/unsettled cases for evaluation and make it easy for the moderator to analyze data and make informed decisions.

 ### Landing Page